tensorflow/java/tensorflow-framework/tensorflow-data.md

 ==

-TensorFlow Data provides abstractions for loading data of various formats, and preparing it for use with deep learning models.
+TensorFlow Data provides abstractions for loading data of various formats, and preparing it for use with machine learning models.
 .
 This package provides a simple API for configuring and iterating over datasets in both "graph" and "eager" mode.